bob2314/Samples/TwitterApp/README.md

-# StackCommerce JS Twitter API Challenge
+# SA Super Cool & Super Simple Demo JS Twitter App

 ===================

-##Stack Commerce Code Challenge
+##Originally part of a Code Challenge
 The goal of this challenge is to create a simple Twitter application using a frontend framework.

 ##App Overview